NaorBenAroya/WizardCodeAssigmentNaor/README.md

  ![image](https://user-images.githubusercontent.com/105611672/202928173-b82003de-e72a-4b75-939b-01d3cc783582.png)

- 5 run the command docker compose up -d  in order to run the docker file
+ 5 run the command docker compose up -d  in order to run the docker-compose file

  6 open the browser and search for localhost:80